 We also believe that renewable companies should work with communities to develop sustainable schemes in keeping with local energy plans.

-We are opposed to the Coyton Wind Turbine (planning ref: 21/2689/13/F) which is currently in planning as the modest energy contribution (190,400kw/pa the equivalent of just 60 homes) does not outweigh the adverse and longstanding impacts the development will generate.
+We are opposed to the Coyton Wind Turbine (planning ref: 21/2689/13/F) which is currently in planning as the modest energy contribution (190,400kw/pa the equivalent of less than 60 homes) does not outweigh the adverse and longstanding impacts the development will generate.

 This is not a community wind turbine.
 None of the electricity will feed directly to local homes or farms.
 Fine Energy have chosen not to consult with local communities at all.

 1. Coyton Wind Turbine is about 400 metres from Ley Green, one of the highest parts of the South Hams, with uninterrupted views over to Dartmoor and to South Devon AONB.
 The Turbine will overlook many surrounding communities including Flete, Holberton, Ermington, Yealmpton as well as towns such Ivybridge.
 It will be visible from Modbury.

 2. The significant visual impact that the wind turbine will have on the landscape character, effecting the rolling hills of the South Hams.
 The site is overlooked by Dartmoor National Park, the Erme Valley, Flete Estate and the South Devon Area of Outstanding Natural Beauty (AONB).

 3. The turbine at 113ft high will break the skyline and introduce a large alien industrial feature in an uninterrupted, rural landscape.
 The negative impact will be significant given the movement of the blades will draw the viewers attention directly to the turbine.